Augsburg-Göggingen

-Göggingen is one of the 17 Planungsräume (English: Planning district, singular Planungsraum) of Augsburg, Bavaria, Germany.
+Göggingen (/de/) is one of the 17 Planungsräume (English: Planning district, singular Planungsraum) of Augsburg, Bavaria, Germany.
 The Planungsraum is made up of three Stadtbezirke (English: wards, singular Stadtbezirk), the 37th, 38th and 40th Stadtbezirke, which are named Göggingen-Nordwest (Northwest), Göggingen-Nordost (Northeast) and Göggingen-Süd (South), respectively.
 Located in the western part of Augsburg, Göggingen is numbered as the 14th Planungsraum and has an area of 10.79 km^{2} (4.17 mi^{2}).
 As of January 1, 2006, the population is estimated to be 17,722.

 Location

 Göggingen is located between the Singold and Wertach rivers, and is bordered to the north by the Planungsräume of Pfersee and Antonsviertel.
 This area was already growing along with the city center of Augsburg as early as the 19th century.
 Göggingen is bordered on the east by the Universitätsviertel, where the University of Augsburg is located, and the Hochfeld Planungsraum.
 It is bordered to the south by Inningen, and to the southwest by Bergheim.
 The northwestern border is also the city limit of Augsburg, and the district shares a border with the city of Stadtbergen.
 The geographical center of Augsburg is located in Göggingen at the intersection of Memminger and Eichleitner streets in the north of the district.
 The outlying areas of the district are considered some of the choicest and most prestigious areas of Augsburg.